linear-b/gitstream/docs/github-org-level.md

 ## Configuration files

-Eventually, the following files should exist in each of the selected repos:
+Eventually, the following files should exist in the `cm` repository:

 ```
 .